marzuf/Cancer_HiC_data_TAD_DA/prepFromHiC_readme.txt

 1b) aggregate using HiTC and compare the result with cmp_rebinning_custom_HiTC.R

+2) prepare a pre.txt file from the rebinned data to create a hic file using prepFromHic_prepFile.R

+3) juicer command to generate hic file from 40kb data
++ juicer command to add normalization

-2) prepare a pre.txt file from the rebinned data to create a hic file using prepFromHic_prepNewHic.R I need the hic file for the 40 kb raw data then for the normalization using juicer
+I need the hic file for the 40 kb raw data then for the normalization using juicer

 3) KR normalization of the hic that contains 40 kb raw data